DEBARGHYA4469/quantum-compiler/README.md

 # Quantum-Compiler

-This is a research implementation of SOLOVAY-KITAEV ALGORITHM.
-This project is incomplete
+This is a tool for synthesizing arbitrary unitary matrix( quantum gate) using the library set of gate in ibmq.We also provide the fault-tolerant construction of single qubit unitaries by Solovay-Kitaev algorithm.

 Run the code to execute the program